miltontan/divergence_order_test/README.md

 ### Instructions ###

 1. The R libraries 'ape' and 'msm' are required.
-Running dot.R, picfixed.R, and sigma.d.mod.R will store dot, picfixed, and sigma.d as functions within R.
+Running dot.R, picfixed.R, and sigma.d.mod.R will store dot, picfixed, and sigma.d as functions within the environment.
 2. The dot function takes the following commands:

 dot(tree, x, y, nsim = 0, replace=FALSE)